-As of December 31, 2017, we had outstanding four repayable advances from BPI France with an aggregate remaining balance of $\mathfrak{S}3.4$ million.
-The largest of these advances, in an amount of $\mathfrak{S}3.2$ million, is a conditional advance we received in our capacity as leader of a research consortium initiated in 2008 called IT-DIAB that is following patients at risk for Type 2 diabetes.
+As of December 31, 2017 and June 30, 2018, we had outstanding four repayable advances from BPI France with an aggregate remaining balance of &3.4 million and &3.3 million, respectively.
+The largest of these advances, in an amount of &3.2 million, is a conditional advance we received in our capacity as leader of a research consortium initiated in 2008 called IT-DIAB that is following patients at risk for Type 2 diabetes.
 The program ended on December 31, 2014.
 The conditional advance is not refundable except in the event of success.
 In the event of technical or commercial success of the consortium's activities, defined as the sale of related drugs or diagnostic devices developed using research results, we would be required to repay the advance, plus an additional specified amount, based on a percentage of any revenues generated from the licensing of such products over a 10-year period.
-The maximum amount that we would be required to pay under this arrangement would be $\mathfrak{S}14.8$ million, inclusive of the $\mathfrak{S}3.2$ million advance to be repaid.
+The maximum amount that we would be required to pay under this arrangement would be &14.8 million, inclusive of the &3.2 million advance to be repaid.